-As of June 7, anyone who has been fully vaccinated can enter Spain without proof of a negative Covid test, even if they are arriving from destinations categorized as 'risk' countries.
-South Africa, Brazil and India are exempt from this rule, however.
-See more below.
+Anyone who has been fully vaccinated can enter Spain for a vacation without proof of a negative Covid test, even if they are arriving from destinations categorized as "risk" spots.

 What are the restrictions?

-Since June 7, travelers from anywhere in the world -- bar South Africa, Brazil and India -- who have been fully vaccinated can enter Spain without providing proof of a negative Covid test.
+Fully vaccinated travelers from anywhere in the world can enter Spain and the Canary Islands without needing to provide proof of a negative Covid test.

-Travelers arriving from 'risk' countries who've not been fully vaccinated must undertake a PCR test within 72 hours of departure and show proof of a negative result on entry.
+Travelers arriving from these "risk" countries who've not been fully vaccinated must undertake a PCR test within 72 hours of departure and show proof of a negative result on entry.

 Health assessments take place on arrival into Spain, with a temperature check and visual examination as standard.